lucaschirruINAF/SRT-Documentation/antenna.rst

 (MB) means that the Multi-Beam option is available for observations in K-band with the TP, XARCOS and SARDARA backends.

+Below is a brief description of each receiver available for this Call for Proposals, highlighting its main features.

 * The single-feed, L-P band dual-frequency receiver was installed at the primary focus of the telescope, and therefore requires the parabolic configuration.
 It allows for simultaneous observations at L and P bands.
 The polarization type is linear but is also transformed to circular thanks to a hybrid converter.

-* A single-feed C-high band receiver is installed at the Beam Wave Guide (BWG) focus of the telescope.
+* A single-feed **C-high band receiver** is installed at the Beam Wave Guide (BWG) focus of the telescope.
 The polarization type is circular.

 * A multi-feed K-band receiver is installed at the (secondary) Gregorian focus.
 Both C and K band receivers require the shaped configuration.
 The polarization type is circular.